-Hiring specialized firms to tackle non-core functions leads to numerous benefits
+Hiring specialized firms to tackle non-core functions leads to growth

 Third-party vendors are reshaping the American workforce.
 Embraced by businesses ranging from Google to Walmart, outsourcing is on the rise in virtually every industry — commercial real estate included.
 Today, many businesses that once sporadically relied on independent contractors see the wisdom of outsourcing whole functions to firms with specialized knowledge and capabilities.